ktock/container2wasm/README.md

 - Builder: [BuildKit](https://github.com/moby/buildkit) runs the conversion steps written in Dockerfile.
 - Emulator: [TinyEMU](https://bellard.org/tinyemu/) emulates RISC-V CPU on WASM.
 It's compiled to WASM using [wasi-sdk](https://github.com/WebAssembly/wasi-sdk) (for WASI) and [emscripten](https://github.com/emscripten-core/emscripten) (for on-browser).
-- Guest OS: Linux and [`riscv64/alpine`](https://hub.docker.com/r/riscv64/alpine/tags) run on the emulated RISC-V CPU. [runc](https://github.com/opencontainers/runc) starts the container.
+- Guest OS: Linux runs on the emulated RISC-V CPU. [runc](https://github.com/opencontainers/runc) starts the container.
 Non-RISC-V containers runs with additional emulation by QEMU installed via [`tonistiigi/binfmt`](https://github.com/tonistiigi/binfmt).
 - Directory Mapping: WASI filesystem API makes host directories visible to TinyEMU.
 TinyEMU mounts them to the guest linux via virtio-9p.
 - Packaging: [wasi-vfs](https://github.com/kateinoigakukun/wasi-vfs) (for WASI) and emscripten (for on-browser) are used for packaging the dependencies.
 The kernel is pre-booted during the build using [wizer](https://github.com/bytecodealliance/wizer/) to minimize the startup latency (for WASI only as of now).
 - Security: The converted container runs in the sandboxed WASM (WASI) VM with the limited access to the host system.